 We live in a world where people feel like they need to wait to love themselves.
 Like we have to unlock some achievement, obtain a goal or get a little closer to perfection before we deem ourselves worthy of our own love.
-What the fuck kind of sense does that make?
+What kind of sense does that make?
 Why are you waiting to love yourself?
 The worst part is that more often than not we set ourselves up for failure by selecting these unattainable (usually physical) goals for ourselves.
 We fail, then beat ourselves up, continue to feel unworthy of our own love and either give up for awhile or get back up and try again, repeating the cycle.

 This is no way to live, and yet it’s how most of us do.
 If you ever want to truly be happy with yourself, you have to start now.
 Flaws and all, because even if you are able to achieve whatever it is you are trying to, there will always be something more you want, and you’ll hold off on the self-love yet again.

-So how do you start now?
+So, cosmetic procedures to one side, how do you start now?
 How do you love yourself when you haven’t accomplished your career goals, lost the weight you’ve been wanting to, or found someone to be in a relationship with?

 Change the story